4 years, 2 countries, 2 degrees.

 AP House Tour 2019

-Are you curious about APU's on-campus housing?
-Check out this video where RAs Marina and Koji take you on a tour of our mountain-top residence hall, AP House!
+Curious about APU's on-campus housing?
+RAs Marina and Koji take you on a video tour of our mountain-top residence hall, AP House!

 Ritsumeikan Asia Pacific University (APU) and Beppu, Japan

-Bachelor of Arts in Global Studies from SEU
+Bachelor of Arts in Global Studies from St. Edward's University

 Bachelor of Social Science from APU